 However, we did not always eat Indian food, especially not at the very beginning.
 That’s why I have to recommend you a MUST GO TO restaurant when being in Goa.

 It is called Thalassa and I had the most delicious Tuna wrap on this planet there.
-You should definitely spend a visit and try any of their freshly prepared dishes, enjoy music, a drink and dance if you are in the mood.
+You should definitely spend a visit and try any of their freshly prepared dishes, enjoy music, drink, and dance if you are in the mood.
 Not to mention the view over the ocean.

 Transportation in Goa